-The petitioners would like to construct two 5-megawatt Community PV Solar Farms on a 90-acre tract on the southern Champaign County line.
-Case 099-S-23 is for Champaign Solar 1, which is the southern proposed solar farm, and Case 100-S-23 is for Champaign Solar 1b, which is the northern proposed solar farm.
-The petitioners request waivers from standard conditions for the Special Use Permits.
+The petitioners would like to construct one 5-megawatt Community PV Solar Farm on a 51.16-acre tract along CR 1050N/County Highway 15 in Sidney Township.
+The petitioners request a waiver from standard conditions for the Special Use Permit so they can provide a waiver for not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom at a later date.
 A PV Solar Farm requires approval by the County Board after recommendations are made by the ZBA and Environment and Land Use Committee.